West Oakland station

 West Oakland station is a Bay Area Rapid Transit (BART) station in the West Oakland neighborhood of Oakland, California.
-It has two elevated side platforms, and is located near the eastern end of the Transbay Tube.
+It has two elevated side platforms and is located near the eastern end of the Transbay Tube.
 All main BART lines except the Orange Line stop at the station.
 The Oakland Wye is located to the east of the station.

 History

+By August 1965, the city of Oakland desired to call the planned station Oakland West.
+BART approved the name that December.
 The station opened on September 16, 1974 – the last station of the initial BART system to open – with the beginning of service through the Transbay Tube.
-The station was originally named Oakland West, contrary to the actual neighborhood name.
-The efforts of neighborhood activists led BART to correct the name to West Oakland, between 1986 and 1987.
+The name "Oakland West" was contrary to the actual neighborhood name of "West Oakland".
+The efforts of neighborhood activists led BART to correct the name to West Oakland around 1987.